jxkimathi/C-Files/README.md

 * [HelloWorld.c](./HelloWorld.c) : The first code I have written in C Programming.
 * [Arguments.c](./Arguments.c) : A program that describes how to use arguments.
 * [ArithmeticOperators.c](./ArithmeticOperators.c) : A program showing the use of different arithmetic operators.
+* [Array2DFunction.c](./Array2dFunction.c) : A program that shows how to pass a multi dimensional array to a function.
 * [ArrayLoop.c](./ArrayLoop.c) : A program that shows the use of array loops.
+* [ArrayPointerFunctions.c](./ArrayPointerFunction.c) : A program showing how to pass pointers and arrays to functions.
 * [Arrays.c](./Arrays.c) : A program to declare and initialize arrays.
 * [Arrays2D.c](./Arrays2D.c) : A program to declare and initialize 2D arrays.
 * [ArraySort.c](./ArraySort.c) : A program to sort out an array using the Bubble Sort algorithm.